52 Weekends - October

 >

-Archaeological and ethnological collection, but first parade helmets
+Archaeological and ethnological collection, but first – the parade helmets

-When acquaintances from abroad come to visit us, we usually take them to the Museum of Vojvodina.
-The common deeds of the population of Vojvodina to contribute to the history of Europe are kept here.
-It is a proof of the continuity of human traces, myths, history and culture that originate from the territory of Vojvodina, starting from prehistory to modern times.
-Here we recognize ourselves as those who grew up on the heritage of cultures that developed in the area of Vojvodina, and belong to the heritage of Europe.
+When our guests come from abroad, we usually take them to the Museum of Vojvodina.
+This is where the deeds are kept of the population of Vojvodina’s contribution to the history of Europe.
+It is evidence of the continuity of traces of human existence, myths, history and culture created on the territory of Vojvodina, starting from prehistory to modern times.
+Here, we recognize ourselves as those who grew up on the heritage of cultures that developed in Vojvodina, and belong to the heritage of Europe.

-We do not miss to visit the extraordinary archaeological exhibition with the guests, take a few photos next to the Roman parade helmets, reminding that the former Sirmium, currently Sremska Mitrovica, was one of the four centres of the Roman Empire.
-Along with a tour of the ethnological work and the one that represents the anti-fascist struggle of the people of Vojvodina in the central building, we end the tour with a debate on why the view of the historical development of Vojvodina from prehistory to modern times is insufficiently known outside its borders (www.muzejvojvodine.org.rs).
+We do not miss to visit the extraordinary archaeological setting with our guests, take a few photos next to the Roman parade helmets, recalling that the former Sirmium, today Sremska Mitrovica, was one of the four centers of the Roman Empire.
+In addition to the tour of the ethnological part and the part in the adjacent building presenting the anti-fascist struggle of the people of Vojvodina, we finish the tour of the settings in the debate on why the view of the historical development of Vojvodina from prehistory to modern times is insufficiently known outside its borders (www.muzejvojvodine.org.rs).

 <